Teo-space/AdaptiveGraphicsSettings/README.md

 # AdaptiveGraphicsSettings
-Module for Melon loader Adaptive Graphics Settings for VRChat This mod changes the graphics settings depending on the current FPS
+Module for MelonLoader Adaptive Graphics Settings for VRChat.

+This mod changes the graphics settings depending on the current FPS